stanford-dancebreak/stanford-dancebreak.github.io/content/info/locations.md

 This studio has a sprung wood floor.
 Per building policy, no street shoes are allowed in the studio; clean dance shoes, socks, or bare feet are acceptable.

 This room has a good sound system, but no TV.
+It is suitable for stationary and slotted dances, but it's too small for traveling ones.

 ## Graduate Community Center